saltyrtc/saltyrtc-meta/Protocol.md

 {
    "type": "client-auth",
    "your_cookie": b"af354da383bba00507fa8f289a20308a",
-   "my_cookie": b"18b96fd5a151eae23e8b5a1aed2fe30d"
 }
 ```

 #### server-auth

-To complete the authentication process, the server repeats the cookie (16 bytes) that the client sent in the **client-auth** packet.
+To complete the authentication process, the server repeats the cookie (*your_cookie*, 16 bytes) that the client sent in the **client-auth** message as part of the nonce.
 Both initiator and responder will receive this packet.

 Encryption: NaCl public-key encryption (Server's Session Private Key, Client's Permanent Public Key)